Home / Physics / Planck’s Constant

 The energy of each photon is h times the frequency of light.
 Mathematically, if we denote its energy as E, and its frequency as ʋ, then the Planck-Einstein relation says,

 This is an extremely small amount of energy.
-Now, the wavelength λ, frequency ʋ, and the speed of light c are connected by the following formula.
+Now, the following formula connects the wavelength λ, frequency ʋ, and the speed of light c.

 Therefore, the Planck-Einstein relation can be rewritten as,

 This is another equation involving Planck’s constant.
-Now the de Broglie wavelength of any particle is associated with its linear momentum p by Planck’s constant as given by the below equation.
+Now, the de Broglie wavelength λ of any particle is associated with its linear momentum p by Planck’s constant as given by the equation below.

 Reduced Planck’s Constant

-In the calculations involving rotational motion, it is natural to use the angular frequency ω instead of the linear frequency ʋ.
-In those cases, it is useful to reduce Planck’s constant by a factor of 2π.
-The resulting constant is called the Dirac constant, the rationalized Planck Constant, or the Reduced Planck constant denoted by ħ (pronounced as ‘h-bar’).
+In the rotational motion calculations, it is natural to use the angular frequency ω instead of the linear frequency ʋ.
+In those cases, reducing Planck’s constant by a factor of 2π is useful.
+The resulting constant is called the reduced Planck’s constant, and denoted by ħ (pronounced as ‘h-bar’).
 Hence,

-Since ω=2πʋ, therefore the energy of a photon with angular frequency ω is given by,
+Since ω = 2πʋ, the energy of a photon with angular frequency ω is given by,

 Where k is the wavenumber or the spatial frequency of the wave.
 It is the number of waves that reside over a particular distance.

 In 1923, the Planck-Einstein relationship was generalized by French physicist and Nobel laureate Louis de Broglie.
-According to him, not only light but all matter could exhibit wave-like behavior, following the concept of wave-particle duality.
+According to him, light and all matter could exhibit wave-like behavior, following the concept of wave-particle duality.
 Hence, Planck’s constant holds good for not only the quantum wavelength of photons but also that of any particle.
 This postulate, verified by experiments soon after, is valid throughout the quantum theory.

 Planck’s Constant Value